ljnewediuk/PB_life-history/README.md

     * Stripe: location of sample in rows and columns of chip, each with two columns (C) and 6 rows (R)
     * row: row of 96-well plate
     * column: column of 96-well plate

+* human_sample_info.txt: Sample information from human idats (accession GSE184221) used to test the ability of the polar bear clock to predict age in other species

 Output data include: